gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 ## YAML example

-Starting from YAML, if you want to see how to do it using JSON, instead jump to the [next section](#JSON-example).
+This tutorial starts with sourcing content from a YAML file.
+If you want to see how to do it using JSON instead, jump to the [next section](#JSON-example).

 ### Adding the YAML content